On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Sensitivity Analysis

 \subsection{Impact of the probabilistic forecast}

-The experiments of Section \ref{sec:experiment_RTE} were also executed with a k-Nearest Neighbor (KNN) method to generate scenarios for LAD and SLAD \cite{cunningham2021k}.
-Based on the load and renewable profiles, the top-$k$ ($k=10$) closest historical loads and renewables are selected using KNN.
-Figure \ref{fig:scenarios:2018-01-30:comparison} illustrates net load probabilistic forecasts produced by the DL and KNN models on January 30th, 2018.
-On the one hand, the accuracy of the DL model's point forecast is higher than that of the KNN model.
-On the other hand, the KNN scenarios have higher variance, and systematically cover the actual net load.
+The experiments of Section \ref{sec:experiment_RTE} were also executed with a k-Nearest Neighbor (KNN) method to generate scenarios for LAD and SLAD \citep{cunningham2021k}.
+The kNN model selects the $k {=} 10$ closest historical scnearios.
+Figure \ref{fig:scenarios:2018-01-30:comparison} illustrates net load probabilistic forecasts produced by the deep learning (DL) models described in Section \ref{sec:experiment_RTE:forecast} on January 30th, 2018.
+While the accuracy of the DL model's point forecast is higher than that of the KNN model, the scenarios produced by kNN have higher variance, and systematically cover the actual net load.

-Next, Table \ref{tab:total_cost_table:frac:DLvsKNN} reports total operating costs for LAD and SLAD across the year, using both DL and KNN forecasts.
-Recall that results obtained with DL forecasts are the same as those reported in Table \ref{tab:total_cost_table:frac:DL}.
-First, when using the point forecast produced by KNN, the performance of LAD significantly degrades: on high-load days, LAD+KNN \emph{increases} costs by $0.66\%$ compared to SCED.
+Next, Table \ref{tab:total_cost_table:DLvsKNN} reports total operating costs for LAD and SLAD across the year, using both DL and KNN forecasts.
+Recall that results obtained with DL forecasts are the same as those reported in Table \ref{tab:total_cost_table:DL}.
+First, when using the point forecast produced by KNN, the performance of LAD significantly degrades: on high-load days, LAD+KNN costs $0.8\%$ more compared to LAD+DL.
 This highlights the sensitivity of LAD to the quality of the input forecast, i.e., a bad forecast may result in poor decisions.
 Indeed, shorter-term forecasts are usually more accurate than longer-term ones.
 Therefore, when forecasting errors are factored in, increasing the look-ahead horizon in LAD does not guarantee more cost savings.
 In contrast, the performance of SLAD is less sensitive to the input scenarios.
-Namely, the year-round average cost of SLAD+KNN is almost identical to that of SLAD+DL, with the former (resp. latter) saving $1.42\%$ (resp. $1.38\%$) compared to SCED.
+Namely, the year-round average cost of SLAD+KNN is almost identical to that of SLAD+DL, with the former (1.28\%) saving 82.9\% more compared to SCED+RP, and the latter (1.16\%) saving 65.7\% more.
 This result suggests that the performance of SLAD is robust to the quality of the point forecast, as long as scenarios capture actual values.